-1.5.8.
+4.2.7.
 Tropical Cyclone Ensemble Forecast based on Global Models Ensemble (TIGGE) Data

-As part of WMO Program to provide a guidance of tropical cyclone (TC) forecasts in near real-time for the ESCAP/WMO Member Countries based on the TIGGE Cyclone XML (CXML) data, IMD implemented JMA supported software for real-time TC forecast over North Indian Ocean (NIO) during 2011.
+As part of WMO Program to provide a guidance of tropical cyclone (TC) forecasts in near real-time for the WMO/ESCAP Panel Member Countries based on the TIGGE cyclone XML (CXML) data, IMD implemented JMA supported software for real-time forecast over north Indian Ocean during 2011.

-The Ensemble and deterministic forecast products from ECMWF (50+1 Members), NCEP (20+1 Members), UKMO (23+1 Members) are available near real-time for NIO region for named TCs.
-These Products includes: Deterministic and Ensemble TC track forecasts, Strike Probability Maps, Strike probability of cities within the range of 120 kms 4 days in advance.
-The JMA provided software to prepare Web page to provide guidance of tropical cyclone forecasts in near real-time for the ESCAP/WMO committee Members is under preparation.
-For verification purposes, the best track data of IMD has to be embedded on the forecast track and strike probability maps.
-Presently the data and products are to be validated using the IMD best track data.
+The Ensemble and deterministic forecast products from ECMWF (50+1 Members), NCEP (20+1 Members), UKMO (23+1 Members) and MSC (20+1 Members) are available near real-time for north Indian Ocean region for named cyclones.
+These Products includes: Deterministic and Ensemble track forecasts, strike probability maps, strike probability of cities within the range of 120 kms 4 days in advance.
+The JMA provided software to prepare Web page to provide guidance of tropical cyclone forecasts in near real-time for the WMO/ESCAP Panel Members.
+The forecast products are made available in real time.